[From Our Guests] We Took a Baby to Vietnam & Lived to Tell the Tale. Barely.

 Our trip would not have been possible without the truly excellent expertise of Indochina Pioneer travel company.
 They arranged our hotel stays in every city, rearranged hotel stays due to flooding in Hoi An, and had excellent guides in every place we visited who were excited to share Vietnamese culture with us.
 It made the daunting task of traveling with a baby and a toddler a phenomenal experience and we would highly recommend them to anyone hoping for a seamless trip.

-Our precious customer, Kate, is a wonderful mother which shows a great love to travel.
+Our precious customer, Kate, is a wonderful mother who shows a great love to travel.
 At the moment, she owns a travel blog called THE SOUTHERNER – A Life Well Lived (available at https://thesoutherner.me/) which expresses hundreds of interesting stories collected along her journeys, and also her writing passion.
 From Kate’s sincere and lovable words, you will find a number of effective travel tips, especially tips for families traveling with kids, and super fun facts about destinations around the world.